Invest in the renewable revolution

 Withdraw or reinvest

-Once your investment term is up, withdraw any money or invest it into another project on the Collective.
+Once your investment term is up, withdraw what’s in your wallet or invest in another project on the Collective.

 How does the Collective work?